LOCAL OMBUDSMAN OF THE SOFIA MUNICIPALITY

-The Public Ombudsman institution in the Sofia Municipality was established by decision of the Sofia Municipal Council of 23 May 2001.
+The Local Ombudsman institution in the Sofia Municipality was established by decision of the Sofia Municipal Council of May 23, 2001.
 The first Public Ombudsman, appointed in March 2002, was Antoaneta Tsoneva.
-In 2004, Angel Stefanov was appointed Public Ombudsman and spent two terms in office.
-The Sofia Municipal Council then appointed Lilia Hristova as the Public Ombudsman on 29 May 2014.
+In 2004, Angel Stefanov was appointed Local Ombudsman and spent two terms in office.
+The Sofia Municipal Council then appointed Lilia Hristova as the Local Ombudsman on May 29, 2014.

-Public Ombudsman’s rights and powers are regulated by the Rules on the Organization and Activities of the Public Ombudsman in the Sofia Municipality, adopted by the Sofia Municipal Council.
+Local Ombudsman’s rights and powers are regulated by the Rules on the Organization and Activities of the Local Ombudsman in the Sofia Municipality, adopted by the Sofia Municipal Council.

 Any physical person, Bulgarian nationals or foreigners, as well as persons without citizenship, legal entities, civil associations and NGOs, industry and other organizations, operating within the Sofia Municipality.

-The Public Ombudsman may not represent any persons, who have approached him/her, before any courts or other public institutions, or to:
+→ The Local Ombudsman may not represent any persons, who have approached him/her, before any courts or other public institutions, or to:

 • prepare complaints, signals or other documents on behalf of citizens, as required for referral to other authorities or institutions, as well as to submit such documents to the respective institutions;

 • recommend persons, who can represent such citizens before courts or other public institutions.

 How to submit a complaint or a signal to the Local Ombudsman?